brkarcher/brkarcher.github.io/condor.md

 Lieutenant Fae's voice buzzed in her ears, thin and modulated but urgent.
 "Anybody see it?"

-"_Neg_."
+"Negative."
 "No." "Not me."

 Sam found a tiny embankment at the edge of the slope and crawled up to it, planting her shoulders and the back of her neck against it.
 She raised her head to peek for a half-second, then hid again.

-"There is a small concrete building, bottom of the west slope, bearing three-four-zero.
+"There's a small concrete building, bottom of the west slope, bearing three-four-zero.
 Probably that."

 Lieutenant Fae, prone a few yards away, nodded.
 "Olsen, get your SAW on that, bearing three-four-zero.
 On my mark, Bravo squad left; Charlie squad right.
 Squad leaders switch over to command channel."

 That was plan A that had been discarded, then.
-When the Dread Fist had been told that Johan "Kaiser" Hect was hiding in a remote mine, little more than a dug-out cave in the temperate swamps of Zollikofen, it was assumed that their OpFor would be, at most, disgruntled miners with intermediate caliber rifles and diamond tipped rock cutters.
+When the Dread Fist had been told that Johan "Kaiser" Hect was hiding in a remote mine, little more than a dug-out cave in the temperate swamps of Resmond, it was assumed that their OpFor would be, at most, disgruntled miners with intermediate caliber rifles and diamond tipped rock cutters.
 Marginal people, a few of them probably outlaws themselves, finding common cause with a desperate man on the run.
 That assessment wasn't off the table, but at least one of those disgruntled miners was a _mean_ shot with their rifle.

 So they were on to plan B. Rather than walking up to the front door and kicking it in, they'd just have to do things the hard way.
 Sam smiled.

-There was a gentle steel _click_, cloaked under the nearby whine of the _Leopard's_ engine, and then Olsen opened up with the SAW, filling the air with a percussive, rhythmic roar.
+There was a gentle steel _click_, cloaked under the nearby whine of the _King's_ engine, and then Olsen opened up with the SAW, filling the air with a percussive, rhythmic roar.

 "Mark."